 Preparation for research in the major field is evaluated in an oral examination by a qualifying committee.
 The examination has the dual purpose of verifying the adequacy of the student’s preparation for undertaking research in a chosen field and of assessing the student’s ability to synthesize knowledge already acquired.
 Areas within SEAS have different customs regarding the detailed nature of the qualifying examination.
 For example, the format may principally involve the presentation and discussion of a potential dissertation topic.
 It may also include, to a lesser or greater degree, general questions in the chosen research field and related areas.

-The qualifying exam committee is selected when the final PhD program is filed, and consists of four Harvard faculty members, including at least two SEAS faculty members.
+The qualifying exam committee is selected when the final PhD program plan is filed and consists of four Harvard faculty members, including at least two SEAS faculty members.
 One member is assigned by the CHD.

 The qualifying examination should be taken in the fourth semester; any extension beyond the fourth semester must be approved by the CHD.